 Response Options No revisions or changes to academic achievement standards in mathematics,reading/language arts or science made or planned.
-State has changed its academic achievement standards or is planning to change its academic achievement standards in mathematics, reading/language arts or science.
-Indicate below either the school year in which these changes were or will be implemented or "Not Applicable" to indicate State has revised or changed that changes were not made or will not be made in the subject area.
-045.40\
+State has revised or changed State has changed its academic achievement standards or is planning to change its academic achievement standards in mathematics, reading/language arts or science.
+Indicate below either the school year in which these changes were or will be implemented or "Not Applicable" to indicate that changes were not made or will not be made in the subject area.
+Acceptable responses are a school year (e.g. 2015-16) ,